 Seymour Duncan Antiquity II Mini Humbucker

-- Seymour Duncan Antiquity II Adjustable Mini-Humbucker Bridge Position
+- Seymour Duncan Antiquity II Bridge Mini Humbucker Pickup

 Seymour Duncan is a name you’ll see a lot if you’re shopping for mini humbuckers.
 The Antiquity II is one of our favorites because it really captures the spirit of the mini humbucker sound.
 They’re hand-crafted for consistent tone across models, with adjustable pole pieces so you can balance your tonal output string by string.